manolol1/RemoteControl/README.md

 ## Features
 * Wake up the computer through WakeOnLan
 * Shut down and reboot
-* remotely execute shell scripts and view their output
+* Remotely execute shell scripts and display their output

 ## Modules